julienschmidt/httprouter/README.md

 pass the values with the existing function parameters.
 Therefore [httprouter.Handle](http://godoc.org/github.com/julienschmidt/httprouter#Router.Handle) has a third function parameter.

+Just try it out for yourself, the usage of HttpRouter is very straightforward.
+The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware *X*?
 This package just provides a very efficient request router with a few extra